Bin Laden Issue Station: First capture plan and US embassy attacks, 1997–98

 In May 1996, bin Laden moved from Sudan to Afghanistan.
 Scheuer saw the move as a (further) "stroke of luck".
-Though the CIA had virtually abandoned Afghanistan after the fall of the Soviet puppet regime in 1991, case officers had re-established some contacts while tracking down Kasi, the Pakistani gunman who had murdered two CIA employees in 1993.
+Though the CIA had virtually abandoned Afghanistan after the fall of the Democratic Republic of Afghanistan in 1991, case officers had re-established some contacts while tracking down Kasi, the Pakistani gunman who had murdered two CIA employees in 1993.
 "One of the contacts was a group associated with particular tribes among Afghanistan's ethnic Pashtun community."
 The team, dubbed "TRODPINT" by the CIA, was provisioned with arms, equipment and cash by the CTC, and set up residence around Kandahar.
 Kasi was captured in June 1997.
 CTC chief Jeff O'Connell then "approved a plan to transfer the Afghans agent teams from the [CIA's] Kasi cell to the bin Laden unit".

 By autumn 1997, the Station had roughed out a plan for TRODPINT to capture bin Laden and hand him over for trial, either to the US or an Arab country.
 In early 1998 the Cabinet-level Principals Committee apparently gave their blessing, but the scheme was abandoned in the spring for fear of collateral fatalities during a capture attempt.

 In August 1998, militants truck-bombed the US embassies in Kenya and Tanzania.
 President Clinton ordered cruise-missile strikes on bin Laden's training camps in Afghanistan.
 But there was no "follow-up" action to these strikes.